Skip to the main content.

 Panama uses a territorial tax system, taxing only income earned within its borders.
 Foreign income is exempt for all residents, unlike countries with worldwide taxation, like the U.S.

 Panama has become a crossroads of global trade since the Canal opened in 1914.
 Ships from every nation on earth have been passing through its waters, and money has been flowing in from every direction.
-This Central American country understands that the best way to attract more wealth is not to try to grab all of it.
+This Central American country understands that the best way to attract more wealth is not to try to grab all of it, which is why the Panama territorial tax system remains so competitive.

 Most countries around the world have built sprawling tax bureaucracies designed to track and tax every dollar their citizens earn, no matter where on the planet it is generated.
 Panama took the opposite approach.
-It drew a line at its own borders and said, simply, "We will only tax what happens here."
-Everything else is none of our business.
+It drew a line at its own borders and said that it will only tax what happens within its territory, which is the foundation of the territorial tax system.

 That is what a territorial tax system is.
 Only income earned within the country’s borders is subject to tax.
-Income from abroad, whether it comes from employment, investments, freelancing, business operations, or a pension you earned over thirty years of working in another country, is completely exempt.
-It does not matter whether you are a citizen, a permanent resident, or a foreigner who just moved in last month.
-The rule is the same for everyone.
+Income from abroad, whether it comes from employment, investments, freelancing, business operations, or a pension earned over decades, is completely exempt.
+This is one of the main reasons why many people consider living in Panama as an expat.

-This is the polar opposite of what countries like the U.S. do.
-America follows a citizenship-based worldwide taxation model, which means that if you are an American citizen, the IRS expects a piece of everything you earn, even if you have not set foot on American soil in a decade.
-Although not as strict as the U.S., most of Europe follows a similar logic.
+This is the polar opposite of what countries like the United States do.
+America follows a citizenship-based worldwide taxation model, which means that if you are an American citizen, the IRS expects a piece of everything you earn, even if you have not set foot in the country in years.
+That is why Americans living in Panama must still plan carefully.

-What surprises people the most is that this isn't a new fashion trend.
+What surprises people the most is that this is not a new trend.
 Panama has been running this system for over a century.
-It is one of the oldest continuously operating territorial tax regimes in the world.
+It is one of the oldest continuously operating territorial tax regimes in the world, which is why living in Panama as an expat has become increasingly attractive and continues to draw expats to Panama looking for tax efficiency and lifestyle benefits.

 The entire system rests on a single article of law.
 Article 694 of the Panamanian Fiscal Code states that income tax applies only to taxable income produced within the territory of the Republic of Panama.
 That is it.
-That one provision is the foundation of everything.
+That one provision is the foundation of all taxes in Panama.

-The system does not even bother defining what a “non-resident” is in the Tax Code.
-Why would it?
+The system does not even bother defining what a non-resident is in the Tax Code.
 When the only thing that matters is where the income comes from, your residency status is almost irrelevant.
-You could be Panamanian-born, a permanent resident from Germany, or a digital nomad from Japan.
-The rule does not change.
+This simplicity is one of the reasons why expat life in Panama is so appealing, especially among expats in Panama who earn income internationally.

-Of course, this does not mean Panama is a tax-free paradise in every sense.
+Of course, this does not mean Panama is a tax-free country in every sense.
 Income earned in Panama is taxed.
-If you open a restaurant in Panama City, sell products to Panamanian customers, or work for a local employer, you will pay income tax just like everyone else.
+If you open a business, work locally, or sell to Panamanian customers, you will pay taxes like anyone else under the standard taxes in Panama.

 Panama follows global transparency rules, sharing financial data with other countries.
 While it doesn’t tax foreign income, it doesn’t hide it either, offering a system that’s favourable, not secretive